Maximize Your Research Impact

 - SciFinder – a broadly based science database focusing on chemistry, life, environmental, materials sciences, and physics.
 Citations since 1996 are recorded.
 There is no citation report feature.

 - Harzing’s Publish or Perish - By far, the best free web tool that uses Google Scholar data to calculate many citation metrics.
 Citations to and from all forms of scholarly material are captured, including articles, conference papers, book chapters (especially important to the Humanities and Social Science disciplines), patents, and technical report.
 Hence, metrics may be higher than Web of Science.
 Downloads for Windows, Mac, and Linux systems.

 - Google Scholar My Citations – Only tracks your own publications.

 It is important to identify the best citation resources for your field.
 Getting an accurate, complete citation count is a complex process requiring in-depth knowledge of the underlying database.
-Please contact Mark Ludwig, Scholarly Communications Officer, A. Ben Wagner, the chair of the University Libraries Scholarly Communications Committee, or your departmental library liaison to discuss your specific needs.
+Please contact Mark Ludwig, Scholarly Communications Officer, A. Ben Wagner, Sciences Librarian, or your departmental library liaison to discuss your specific needs.